1. Punishment for False Accusation in Washington D.C. | Background of the Counter Complaint

 The client also participated in counseling following the initial investigation, helping substantiate the good faith nature of her complaint.

-Secondary Protection: Mitigating Evidence if Investigators Sought Adverse Action
+Secondary Protection: Mitigating Evidence If Investigators Sought Adverse Action

 A secondary evidentiary package was prepared including: